samthomson/colourage/README.md

 ==========

-So basically put all your source seed pictures into 'seed' folder.
+1. put all your source seed pictures into the 'seed' folder.

+2. add a picture (in same folder as the py scripts) and call it 'colage_seed.jpg' (if it's called something else, update the variable in generate.py)

+3. run db.py to create the sql db

+4. run analyse.py (this will take some time, indexing every jpg image in the seed folder and storing the average rgb colour values)

+5. finally, run generate.py

+(only do steps 3 and 4 once, not each time you make a colage)

+*Options:*

+in generate.py, edit the variables 's_seed_image' and 'ia_step_sizes' to change the source image, and output resolution of the colage.

 Then run the analyse.py script.
 It will loop through all pictures and store the average RGB values into an sqlite instance.